 Managing course operations can often feel overwhelming, but CustomerHub takes the stress out of the process by automating student progress tracking and email reminders.

 CustomerHub provides in-depth reports on course completion rates, engagement levels, and individual learner activity.
-You can easily spot trends, such as a specific lesson where students frequently drop off and adjust the material to make it clearer or more engaging.
+You can easily spot trends, such as a specific lesson where students frequently drop of, and adjust the material to make it clearer or more engaging.

 For individual learners, CustomerHub helps you identify who might be falling behind and in need of extra support or encouragement.
 Combined with automated email reminders, you can seamlessly re-engage students and guide them toward completing their learning journey.